Delivering Dementia Therapies For Those Living With Dementia

 As seen in the movie Alive Inside, Music & Memory Therapy stimulates the mind and senses through music.
 With our dementia care therapies, we use meaningful music to connect people to past memories and associations.
 The benefits of this therapy includes individuals being happier and more social, therefore reducing reliance on medication.
 This remarkable program is helping thousands of people living with dementia.

-Dementia Caring is proud to be officially-accredited to provide music and memory therapy to those living with dementia.
+Dementia Caring is proud to be officially-accredited to provide music and memory dementia therapies to those living with dementia.
 With this therapy, relationships with families deepen, and valuable time lost to behavioural management issues is regained.

 The Dementia Caring Reminiscence Therapy uses music, photos sight and sound to reach the memories that reside in functional parts of the brain.
 An important aspect of this therapy is recapturing the emotions and feelings that are connected to those memories.

-Our Dementia Caring therapists help individuals to enhance the memory of those living with dementia and experience the benefits of meaningful connection both with the past and present.
+Our Dementia Caring therapists help individuals to enhance the memory of those living with dementia and experience the benefits of meaningful connection both with the past and present, via dementia therapies.

 Reminiscence is a way of remembering past events and is truly positive and engaging activity.
 Even if the person living with dementia cannot participate verbally, it can still give them pleasure to be involved in reflections on their past.
 It also works effectively as a means of distraction should they become confused or anxious.